 - Turn your smartphone into a secure personal hotspot.
 Most mobile phones can be turned into hotspots and support several devices at once.
 However, check your data plan before you try it to avoid unexpected expenses.
 “Personal hotspots are popular alternatives, but you still need to do your research about how to protect and secure the connection,” Lorei says.

 Once your identity is stolen, it can be difficult to recover.
 “Unfortunately, you’re not going to be able to flip a switch to restore everything,” Lorei says.
 “It’s a smart move to do all you can to protect yourself.”

 Insurance coverage is available for identity theft and fraud.
-With Erie Insurance’s Identity Recovery Coverage, you’ll get help with the recovery process and coverage for expenses like charges for credit reports, lost wages and even some legal fees.
+With Erie Insurance’s Identity Theft Recovery Coverage, you’ll get help with the recovery process and coverage for expenses like charges for credit reports, lost wages and even some legal fees.
 The cost of the coverage is low—about $20 a year—and it can be added to a home or renters insurance policy.
-A local Erie Insurance agent can tell you more about the details.
+Your local Erie Insurance agent can give you more information.

 This story was originally posted in 2017.
 It was updated with new information in 2019.